Understanding Key Point Cloud Features for Development Three-dimensional Adversarial Attacks: Experiments

 Fig.~\ref{14_Features} shows a visualization of the fourteen features defined in Section~\ref{sec:features} on the airplane object.
 Each point's color reflects the value of the corresponding feature at that point, with dark blue indicating high values and light yellow indicating low values.

 Saliency scores $s_i$ in~(\ref{eq:saliency_score}), and therefore also the adversarial scores $z(\p_i)$ in~(\ref{eq:adversarial_score}), tend to be most reliable when $s_i$ is high.
-Therefore, we applied multiple linear regression analysis only to the $N$ points with the highest scores, where $N\in\{50, 100, 150, 200\}$.
+Therefore, multiple linear regression analysis was applied only to the $N$ points with the highest scores, where $N\in\{50, 100, 150, 200\}$.
 Fig.~\ref{fig_adv_points} shows a visualization of the 100 points with the highest adversarial score, computed from saliency scores of three models: PointNet, PointNet++, and DGCNN.

 An interesting observation is that, while each network is different, adversarial points tend to cluster in specific regions like the tail, wings, and tips.
-Comparing Figs.~\ref{14_Features} and~\ref{fig_adv_points}, we can also see that some features might be indicative of the adversarial points.
+Comparing Figs.~\ref{14_Features} and~\ref{fig_adv_points}, reveals that some features might be indicative of the adversarial points.

-To formally test this idea, we use multiple linear regression analysis, specifically the \texttt{scikit-learn}\footnote{\url{https://scikit-learn.org/stable/}} implementation.
-For each object in the training set, we select $N$ points with the highest adversarial score $z(\p_i)$, then fit the regression model~(\ref{eq:MLR}).
+To formally test this idea, multiple linear regression analysis is used, specifically the \texttt{scikit-learn}\footnote{\url{https://scikit-learn.org/stable/}} implementation.
+For each object in the training set, $N$ points with the highest adversarial score $z(\p_i)$ are selected, and then the regression model~(\ref{eq:MLR}) is fitted."

 Hypothesis test~(\ref{eq:hypothesis_test}) is run for each coefficient $c_j$ to see whether the null hypothesis can be rejected at the significance level of $\alpha=0.05$~\cite{kutner_applied_2005}.
 Those coefficients for which the null hypothesis can be rejected are deemed significantly different from zero, and the corresponding feature is regarded as sufficiently explanatory for $z(\p_i)$.
 Other coefficients, for which the null hypothesis cannot be rejected at the significance level of $\alpha=0.05$, are deemed insignificant, and the corresponding features regarded as not sufficiently explanatory for $z(\p_i)$.
 This procedure is repeated for $N\in\{50, 100, 150, 200\}$.
 The results are shown in Tables~\ref{tab_pointnet},~\ref{tab_pointnet++}, and~\ref{tab_dgcnn} for PointNet, PointNet++, and DGCNN, respectively, where insignificant coefficients are shown as $0$.